Park Meadows Bike and Ped Projects

 Overview

-Through 2027, Park City Municipal is upgrading about 65% of all bus stops citywide (learn more on our Bus Stop Improvement page).
-As the City builds new bus stops, shelters, and amenities, it also seeks to fill in key gaps in the pedestrian and bicycle network, making it easier and safer for community members of all ages to travel by these modes – whether to a nearby bus stop or not.
+Through 2027, Park City Municipal is upgrading about 65% of all bus stops citywide (see our Bus Stop Improvement page).
+As new stops and shelters are built, the City is also filling key gaps in the pedestrian and bicycle network to make it safer and easier for people of all ages to walk, roll, or bike—whether to a bus stop or other destinations.

 • Bus stop improvements along Monitor Drive